wch/r-source-git-svn/README.md

 R-source metadata for Git-SVN mirroring
 =======================================

 This repository uses GitHub Actions to do mirroring of R source code from the SVN repository at https://svn.r-project.org/R/, to the git repository at https://github.com/wch/r-source.
-(NOTE: it is currently mirroring to https://github.com/wch/rs for testing.)

 It contains: